 Almost everybody sees the value of Sprint Goals.
 But most teams struggle with them nonetheless.
 Unfortunately, there is no silver bullet to creating good Sprint Goals.
 Sure, there are helpful canvasses and conceptual models out there, like this one and this one.
-But ultimately, creating Sprint Goals is a matter of asking powerful questions to your Product Owner and Development Team.
+But ultimately, creating Sprint Goals is a matter of asking powerful questions to your Product Owner and Developers.
 Sprint Goals easily become too vague and unspecific, defeating their purpose.
 Or they become too technical or too large.

 In a previous post, I explored how Sprint Goals balance a trade-off between what is valuable or the most uncertain now.
 I also shared examples of real Sprint Goals that did just that.
-I’ve consistently found that asking powerful questions that focus on this trade-off is a great way to get Product Owners and Development Teams to come at their Sprint Goals from the right angle.
+I’ve consistently found that asking powerful questions that focus on this trade-off is a great way to get Product Owners and Developers to come at their Sprint Goals from the right angle.
 That is; from a perspective of deciding what is the most valuable way to spend the upcoming Sprints while leaving the rest for later.

 Without Sprint Goals, the goal then becomes to finish all the work on the Sprint Backlog.
 And since complex work is tough and unpredictable, this leaves no space teams to change their Sprint Backlog as needed.
 Illustration by Thea Schukken.

 So what are powerful questions?
 Here are the ones I like the most.
 What they share is that they are specifically ambiguous.
 They help teams move their thinking in the right direction (specific) while giving them ample freedom to explore possibilities (ambiguous) at the same time: